mohammadsaif19/continue/docs/docs/walkthroughs/config-file-migration.md

 ## Configuration as Code

-> Continue has moved to using Typescript configuration.
+> FazzaPilot has moved to using Typescript configuration.
 To learn about this, please see [Configuration as Code](../customization/code-config.md).

 For configuration that requires code, we now provide a simpler interface that works alongside config.json.
 In the same folder, `~/.continue`, create a file named `config.ts` and add a function called `modifyConfig`.
 This function should take a `Config` object as its only argument, and return a `Config` object.
 This object is essentially the same as the one that was previously defined in `config.py`.
 This allows you to modify the initial configuration object defined in your `config.json`.
 Here's an example that cuts the temperature in half: